If you buy something through the links, I may earn an affiliate commission (at no cost to you). Read the full disclosure here.

 I independently evaluate all recommended products and services.
 If you buy something through the links on the site, I may earn an affiliate commission (at no cost to you).
 For more information, read the full disclosure here.

-The beauty industry contains a lot of brands nowadays which means a wide variety of products for us to choose from.
-Moreover, product releases are easy to access these days, which means we only need to hit the ‘purchase’ button and the products lay on our doormats days/weeks later.
+The beauty industry contains lots of brands which means a wide variety of products for us to choose from.
+Moreover, product releases are also way easier to access these days (hello, online shopping!), which means we only need to hit the ‘purchase’ button and the products lay on our doormats days/weeks later.
 Not only can this cause a makeup hoarding addiction and a huge makeup collection but also makes you spend money on products you first think are amazing but you might end up not loving them as much as you initially thought.
 That’s such a waste of money!
 How do we prevent this though?
 I’ll help you with that!

 Step 1: Create a Makeup Inventory

 If you have a big makeup collection, this step is going to take a while.
 It’s a good idea to have a good overview of the current products in your collection will ensure that you’re using the products you have regularly.
 You might want to consider a makeup inventory to keep track, such as a spreadsheet or bullet journal.
 I personally like to use a digital version because you can easily sort by various parameters (like finding out how many or what eyeshadows you have).

 If you’ve purchased products and returned or otherwise decluttered them from your stash, consider keeping an additional tab on a spreadsheet where you explain why you let go of that product.
 You may not be able to remember all the products you’ve returned/decluttered while setting up your makeup inventory but take this as a starting point.
 Knowing what didn’t work for you can be very useful when making future purchases.